I want to create a Cape Cod style house, sometimes called a story and a half or an attic loft. How can I create this in Home Designer?

 To build a roof ignoring the top floor

-Note:In Home Designer Pro this setting is located near to the center of the dialog rather than the top.
+Note:In Home Designer Pro, this setting is located near the center of the dialog rather than towards the top.

-If the plan design calls for a roof structure that is built up to a specific height on knee walls, you will need to adjust the height of the second floor prior to building roof planes.
+If the plan design calls for a roof structure that is built up to a specific height on knee walls, you will need to adjust the height of the second floor walls, then rebuild the roof.

-With the Select Objects tool active, click inside of the 2nd floor room to select it and click the Open Object edit button.
+Using the Select Objects tool, click inside of the second floor room to select it, then click the Open Object edit button.

-In Home Designer version 10 and newer programs, on the Structure panel of the Room Specification dialog, set the Finished Ceiling Height to that which you want the exterior walls to be, then click OK.
+On the Structure panel of the Room Specification dialog, set the Finished Ceiling height to that which you want the exterior walls to be, then click OK.

-For the purposes of our example, this is set to 24".
+For the purposes of this example, this is set to 24".

-The appearance of the dialogs may vary, depending on what version of Home Designer you are using.
+The appearance of the dialogs may vary depending on what version of Home Designer you're using.

-Uncheck Auto Rebuild Roofs so that the program will not automatically rebuild the roof if you make future changes that affects the roof, such as to exterior wall positions or ceiling heights.
+Uncheck Auto Rebuild Roofs so that the program will not automatically rebuild the roof if you make future changes that affect the roof, such as to exterior wall positions or ceiling heights.